rpmuller/ePubs/WP1.md

 driven to defend the privileges of the rich, by treachery, assassination, illegal despotism, and other such not very gentlemanly methods.
-After the death of Socrates, the bigotry of the Athenian democracy diminished, and Athens remained the centre of ancient culture, but political power went elsewhere.
+After the death of Socrates, the bigotry of the Athenian democracy diminished, and Athens remained the center of ancient culture, but political power went elsewhere.
 Throughout later antiquity, power and culture were usually separate: power was in the hands of rough soldiers, culture belonged to powerless Greeks, often